koka-lang/koka/doc/spec/spec.kk.md

 Koka's layout rule, there is no such mismatch.

-To still allow for "block-style" layout, the layout rule does not insert a  semi-colon for an aligned statement if it starts with `then`, `else`, `elif`, or one of `{`, `)`, or `]`.
+To still allow for "block-style" layout, the layout rule does not insert a  semicolon for an aligned statement if it starts with `then`, `else`, `elif`, or one of `{`, `)`, or `]`.
 {.grammar}